microsoft/rushstack/apps/heft/UPGRADING.md

 ### Heft 0.26.0

 This release of Heft removed the Webpack plugins from the `@rushstack/heft` package and moved them into their own package (`@rushstack/heft-webpack4-plugin`).
-To re-include Webpack support in a project, include a dependency on `@rushstack/heft-webpack4-plugin` and add the following option to the project's `config/heft.json` file:
+To reenable Webpack support in a project, include a dependency on `@rushstack/heft-webpack4-plugin` and add the following option to the project's `config/heft.json` file: